June 30 - July 5, 2003: Honeymoon in Hawai'i

 (During the week we experienced six different interesting fruits or nuts growing by the road, and in some cases we ate fresh from the tree...
 Coffee, macademia, mango, papaya, banana, and coconut.
 I think I saw pineapple plants once, not sure, no fruit on them.)

 Back in Honoka'a we bought an excellent teriyaki beef sandwich at the famous Tex's Cafe, then continued south along the wet east coast of the Big Island.
-In and out of rain squalls, we dropped down briefly to visit the Laupahoehoe and then Kolekole beach parks, and hiked the amazing loop at Kahuna and Akaka Falls.
-We also found a pair of awesome banyan trees in Honomu on the Akaka Falls road.
+In and out of rain squalls, we dropped down briefly to visit the Laupahoehoe Beach Park and then Kolekole Beach Park, and hiked the amazing loop at Kahuna and Akaka Falls We also found a pair of awesome banyan trees in Honomu on the Akaka Falls road.

 Running short on time, we didn't stop in Hilo, just drove through (and around in circles) trying to find Road 200, the Saddle Road, north out of town.
 Along this road we hoofed down the steep stairs into Kaumana Caves (lava tubes) just long enough to see their tropical mouths and pick up one new shin bruise.
 Next on up the road to cooler climes.
 The Saddle Road was much improved, at least between Hilo and the Mauna Kea junction, from what I experienced in 1991.